Rhetoric of Donald Trump: Analysis

 Research has identified Trump's rhetoric as heavily using vitriol, demeaning language, false equivalency, exclusion, and fearmongering about immigrants, crime, and minorities as essential to his support.
 In a 2016 interview with Bob Woodward and Robert Costa, Trump said that, "Real power is — I don't even want to use the word — fear."
 Trump uses rhetoric that political scientists have deemed to be both dehumanizing and connected to physical violence by his followers.
 Sociologist Arlie Hochschild states that emotional themes in Trump's rhetoric are fundamental, writing that his "speeches—evoking dominance, bravado, clarity, national pride, and personal uplift—inspire an emotional transformation", deeply resonating with their "emotional self-interest".
 One study suggests that the use of spectacular racist rhetoric aided in the significant environmental deregulation that occurred during the first year of the Trump administration.
 According to the authors, this served political objectives of dehumanizing its targets, eroding democratic norms, and consolidating power by emotionally connecting with and inflaming resentments among the base of followers, but most importantly served to distract media attention from deregulatory policymaking by igniting intense media coverage of the distractions, precisely due to their radically transgressive nature.
 The New York Times described his vilification of his political opponents and journalists as unlike any modern American president, with him frequently referring to them as "evil".
-For instance, in 2025, Trump called Democrats "the party of hate, evil, and Satan"; in 2024 he called Democrats "demonic", and referred to them at rallies as "so evil", "dangerous", "the enemy within", and that "They're Marxists and communists and fascists, and they’re sick".
+For instance, in 2025, Trump called Democrats "the party of hate, evil, and Satan"; in 2024 he called Democrats "demonic", and referred to them at rallies as "so evil", "dangerous", "the enemy within", and that "They're Marxists and communists and fascists, and they're sick".
+In 2026, Trump called Democrats "traitors" and "human garbage" for not supporting his policies.